cvberscape/agentui/readme.md

 # agentui: Client for configurable agentic workflows in the terminal

 agentui is a TUI client for managing AI agents, conducting multi-agent conversations, and interacting with local LLMs through Ollama.
-Designed for developers working with AI workflows, it combines chat functionality with agent management inside a terminal.
+Designed for developers working with AI workflows, it combines chat functionality with agent management inside a terminal. agentui is entirely written in Go with the Bubble Tea framework.

 🚧 Work in Progress: This project is under active development.
 Some features are incomplete or experimental, and bugs are expected.